 In the gut, lauric acid and other MCT's absorbed directly into the bloodstream without any barriers and thus save energy and induce an early sense of satiety.
 Additionally, MCTs help increase blood HDL or good cholesterol levels in the blood.

-Despite its high saturated fats composition, coconut oil characteristically features its own set of health benefits.
+Despite of its high saturated fats composition, coconut oil characteristically has its own set of health benefits.
 MCT's absorb passively and enter the blood system inside the gut without any mediation of transport channels.
 Several research studies suggest that these fats help reach early satiety and increase blood HDL/total cholesterol levels.